YTGhost/Android-final-project/ReadMe.md

 ## Document Directory

-`android-back-end` is the back-end project，`CampusInformationPlatform` is the Android project，`android.sql` is the database file.
+`android-back-end` is the back-end project，`CampusInformationPlatform` is the Android project，`android.sql` is the database file, and `Document` is the document of the project.

 ## Experience Address